Is the Joovy Big Caboose Triple Stroller worth the $499.00 price tag?

 At Disneyland, we had a hard time after the fireworks or park closures, waiting for lines for the elevators in the parking structures for an hour or more.
 We watched with exhaustion and envy as stroller-free people, or people with teeny tiny little strollers, whizzed up instantly on the escalators.

 The Joovy Big Caboose Triple Stroller is NOT an easy stroller to instantly fold up and carry with you, so escalators, shuttles, buses, trams – anything that might require you to fold up this stroller, becomes a little tricky and takes extra time.
-Also, if you are using the storage area to its full capacity you’ll need a large foldable bag with no, as there’s no way can you suddenly carry all that stuff in your hands, along with your exhausted or sleeping babies.
+Also, if you are using the storage area to its full capacity, there’s no way can you suddenly carry all that stuff in your hands, along with your exhausted or sleeping babies.

 This stroller has a supposedly foolproof lever mechanism, but I often struggled with it.
 In the end, when this stroller died, it was because I was stuck in a parking structure and after one hour of struggling, I could not get the stroller to fold up.

-When our Joovy Big Caboose Triple Stroller finally died, it was the real end of an era for us, and even though, in its old age, it had become a little rickety, thoroughly applesauce stained, and harder to navigate, we dearly missed it.
+It was the real end of an era for us, and even though in its old age it had become a little rickety, thoroughly applesauce stained, and harder to navigate, we dearly missed it.

 Although the Joovy Big Caboose Triple Stroller isn’t ideal for every scenario – does a stroller exist that is? – it’s by far the best out there for those who want seating for three.
 The storage and seating options are unbeatable while still offering a sleek shape and design.